Act-On Announces Act-On InSite, New GenAI Web Agent

 While I adore Social Media Examiner’s annual industry report, I wish they wouldn’t make their graphs 3D.

-This is a small mistake, but it makes every data viz experts’ list of no-nos.
+This is a small mistake, but it makes every data visualization experts’ list of no-nos.
 Those lines behind the bars on a bar graph?
 They should go.
 They’re only cluttering up your graph.

 So do this: